America’s Gun Violence Is a Public Health Crisis, Not Just an ‘Unspeakable’ Tragedy

-The back-to-back massacres in El Paso, Texas, and Dayton, Ohio, this past weekend—which together left 29 people dead and another 53 injured—marked the 251st and 252nd mass shootings of 2019 in the United States.
-Since then, three more mass shootings that didn’t make the national news have occurred, according to the Gun Violence Archive (a nonprofit that tracks America’s gun violence statistics).
+The back-to-back massacres in El Paso, Texas, and Dayton, Ohio, in August 2019—which together left 29 people dead and another 53 injured—marked the 251st and 252nd mass shootings of the year in the United States.
+Since then, three more mass shootings that didn't make the national news have occurred, according to the Gun Violence Archive (a nonprofit that tracks America's gun violence statistics).
 Some perspective: Today is the 217th day of the year.
 A quick math equation reveals the awful truth: The United States is moving at the breakneck (and, frankly, devastating) pace to average more than one mass shooting per day.

 There's an adjective invoked often when discussing gun violence.
 It's described as "unspeakable."
 Then, like a collective, self-fulfilling prophecy, it becomes just that: a widespread crisis that feels so uncontrollable that grasping for the right words to "solve it" feels like gasping for air.